mistersingh179/bw-dashboard/README.md

 - `dscacheutil -q host -a name app.brandweaver.ai` checks what ip comes back

 ## Postman

 - to call authenticated API add cookie `next-auth.session-token` to the request
 - value can be taken from the browser
 - add it as a header with key `cookie` & value of `next-auth.session-token=81f3db43-b3fb-4a85-8507-bee316db9ae2`

 ## Notes

 - daily job downloads latest pages & only processes them
 - so if something failed downstrea yesterday, but was added yesterday, then it won't be processed today

+## limiting ads being built

+- score all campaigns with pagination
+- nightly job should not build ads for every scored campaign on webpage
+- new nightly job to build ads for webpage without ads for their winning campaign
+- pagesWithZeroAds should check its winning campaign to figure if ads are missing
+- upon auction consistently the best campaign should win
+- build ads only for the winning campaign
+- upon auction, if no ads for winning campaign, then run job to build it
+- build ad only if not already being built, do via temporary redis lock
+- UI to delete webpage
+- UI to see ads on webpage
+- UI to see the winning campaign on webpage

 ## Pending issues

 - rebuild all existing ads to help with onboarding
 - see content for debugging on the webpage show
 - why does parse not work when "body" is there?
 - show progress on webpage
 - make links bold
 - how do we recover from failed chatgpt calls, or content fetch calls
 - when ads pay the same then order by score
 - use chatgpt to grade the campaign's production description or make an alternate version of it which is toned down.
 - campaign date breaks when typing starts with a 0.
 - paginate call for scoring campaigns.
   - if too many campaigns this will currently fail
   - if html input is too large this will currently fail
 - lazy build cache
 - add ip address to logs
   - add child logger to request object